THE SECRET OF LIVING WELL AND LONGER IS :

 Relax – Relaxation reduces blood pressure and helps reduce stress-related conditions such as depression.
 A relaxation technique such as yoga or meditation can help reduce stress levels.

 Get a pet – Owning a pet has a surprising amount of health benefits for the owner, according to a series of studies.
 Ownership of a pet, particularly a dog, means people are more active.
 Animals are known to reduce anxiety both from the actual physical comfort from stroking them, but also because they are a distraction and something pleasant to focus on.
 They are also good friends to many and provide a source of amusement, making us laugh.

-Exercise more – Exercise is known to reduce the risk of heart disease, high blood pressure, osteoporosis, diabetes and obesity.
-It keeps joints, tendons and ligaments flexible, and contributes to mental well-being by helping treat depression, relive stress and anxiety.
-Exercise also aids better sleep.
+Exercise more – Exercise is known to reduce the risk of heart disease, high blood pressure, osteoporosis, diabetes, and obesity.
+It keeps joints, tendons, and ligaments flexible, and contributes to mental well-being by helping treat depression, relieve stress, and anxiety.
+Exercise also aids in better sleep.
 Even if you are pushed for time, exercise could be gained simply by walking up stairs rather than taking the elevator, or even try walking or cycling on shorter journeys rather than taking the car.

 Eat more fruit and vegetables – Eating plenty of fruits and vegetables can help ward off heart disease and stroke, control blood pressure and cholesterol, and prevent some types of cancer.
 It is recommended to eat at least five servings of fruit and vegetables a day.